Here’s a look at the death of Osama bin Laden.

-May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement saying, "Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden...
-And secondly, the closest sources for Sheikh Osama bin Laden have not confirmed" the death.
+May 3, 2011 - Taliban spokesman Zabiullah Mojahed releases a statement, “Obama has not got any strong evidence that can prove his claim over killing of the Sheikh Osama bin Laden… And secondly, the closest sources for Sheikh Osama bin Laden have not confirmed” the death.

 May 6, 2011 - Al Qaeda confirms bin Laden’s death, in a statement on jihadist forums.

 May 13, 2011 - It is revealed that a large amount of pornography was seized from the Abbottabad compound during the raid.
-It is unclear who it belonged to.
+It is unclear to whom it belonged.

-May 13, 2011 - A U.S. military official tells CNN that the Navy Seal team who carried out the bin Laden raid was wearing helmet-mounted digital cameras that recorded the mission.
+May 13, 2011 - A US military official tells CNN the Navy Seal team who carried out the bin Laden raid wore helmet-mounted digital cameras that recorded the mission.

-May 17, 2011 - Sen. John Kerry announces that Pakistan will return the tail of the U.S. helicopter damaged during the raid that killed Osama bin Laden.
+May 17, 2011 - Senator John Kerry announces that Pakistan will return the tail of the US helicopter damaged during the raid.

-May 26, 2011 - A team of CIA forensic specialists is granted permission by the Pakistani government to examine the compound in Abbottabad, Pakistan.
+May 26, 2011 - A team of CIA forensic specialists is granted permission by the Pakistani government to examine the compound.

 June 15, 2011 - Pakistan’s intelligence agency arrests several people suspected of assisting the CIA before the raid.

-June 17, 2011 - The U.S. Justice Dept. formally drops terrorism-related criminal charges against bin Laden.
+June 17, 2011 - The US Justice Department formally drops terrorism-related criminal charges against bin Laden.

 July 11, 2011 - Pakistani security forces detain a doctor suspected of helping the CIA attempt to collect the DNA of bin Laden’s family members through a vaccination drive.

-February 2012 - Pakistani authorities begin to demolish the compound in Abbottabad, Pakistan, that Osama bin Laden used as a hideout.
+February 2012 - Pakistani authorities begin to demolish the compound.

-May 9, 2012 - Citing that it is of national security interest, a federal judge has denied Judicial Watch's Freedom of Information request regarding the release of bin Laden death photos.
+May 9, 2012 - Citing that it is of national security interest, a federal judge has denies Judicial Watch’s Freedom of Information request regarding the release of bin Laden death photos.

-September 4, 2012 - Publication of the memoir "No Easy Day" by former U.S. Navy SEAL Matt Bissonnette, written under the name Mark Owen.
-The Department of Defense is considering pursuing legal action because the book violates Bissonnette's non-disclosure agreement.
+September 4, 2012 - The memoir “No Easy Day: The Firsthand Account of the Mission that Killed Osama bin Laden” by former US Navy SEAL Matt Bissonnette, written under the name Mark Owen, is published.

-February 11, 2013 - Conflicting information about which Navy SEAL killed Osama bin Laden appears when Esquire magazine reports on an unnamed former Navy SEAL who says he fired the kill shot, not the point man as told in the book "No Easy Day" by former Navy Seal Matt Bissonnette.
+February 11, 2013 - Conflicting information about which Navy SEAL killed bin Laden appears when Esquire magazine reports on an unnamed former Navy SEAL who says he fired the kill shot, not the point man as told in Bissonette’s book “No Easy Day.”

-May 21, 2013 - A three-judge federal appeals court panel turns down an appeal from a conservative legal group, ruling that the release of post-mortem images of Osama bin Laden's body could result in attacks on Americans.
+May 21, 2013 - A three-judge federal appeals court panel rejects an appeal from a conservative legal group, ruling that the release of post-mortem images of bin Laden’s body could result in attacks on Americans.